 Large volume CBCT should not be used routinely for orthodontic diagnosis.
 Research is needed to define robust guidance on clinical selection for large volume CBCT in orthodontics, based upon quantification of benefit to patient outcome.
 However, if the location of un-erupted or supernumerary teeth are in question, or if there is suspicion of adjacent tooth resorption, then a cone beam CT may be indicated.
+This will generally invite a Small Vol CBCT investigation unless there are multifocal issues.

-If an initial periapical is available then further conventional views may not be required.
+If an initial periapical is available, then further conventional views may not be required.

 It would not be best practice to take a series of conventional or parallax views to then have to take a cone beam CT.
 With the advent of 'small volume CBCT - low dose settings'- the gross position of an ectopic tooth can be visualised, and this can now be used for assessment here at NDH.
-An exception to this is when the justification for 3D CBCT imaging, is to assess resorption of an adjacent root in which case a standard dose setting is required to record detail.
+An exception to this is when the justification for 3D CBCT imaging is to assess resorption of an adjacent root.